 Tips For Dove Hunting And Gun Dogs

 Posted by The SportDOG StaffThere are many things that you should do to prepare you and your dog for opening day of dove season.
-For most of us in the south, it is still very hot during dove season.
+For most of us in southern US, it is still very hot during dove season.
 The most important thing is to keep yourself and your dog hydrated!
 There are all sorts of products out there available to aid with this problem.
 I always carry a couple of bottles of frozen water for the dogs.
 As the ice melts, you have fresh cold water for your buddy.
 I keep a collapsible water bowl with me in the field and have constant water available to my four legged hunting partner.

 I also like to find a good shade tree to sit under, not only for a good hunting spot, but it can be up to 20 degrees cooler in the shade than in the open sun.
 If I can’t find a good shady spot, I am sure to take my ground blind for the dog.
 This not only keeps them cooler, but aids in steadiness as they know they aren’t supposed to leave from the blind until released (it gives the dog a barrier or do not cross line).